StormCreative/stormcreative.github.io/_posts/2013-04-25-using-sinatra-with-activerecord-for-facebook-apps.md

 tags: []
 ---
 {% include JB/setup %}
-I'm about to show you a very easy solution to get a Facebook Competition up and running, just as the title states I'll with Sinatra.
+I'm about to show you a very easy solution to get a Facebook Competition up and running by using Sinatra.

 <!--break-->